switch-ch/cloudservice-owncloud/source/installation.rst

     admin_pass=owncloud_admin_password
     OWNCLOUD_VERSION='6.0.2'

-The first part tells ansible, which virtual machine is in which group (the groups are ``[db]``, ``[web]`` etc. Note that a group can have more than one group (however, the setup only works for the web group having multiple servers.
+The first part tells ansible which virtual machine is in which group (the groups are ``[db]``, ``[web]`` etc. Note that a group can have more than one group (however, the setup only works for the web group having multiple servers.
 All other groups should only have one server)